MannLabs/alphapept/README.md

 The documentation is automatically built based on the jupyter notebooks (nbs/index.ipynb) and can be found [here](https://mannlabs.github.io/alphapept/):

+This is now the addition to the readme.

 ## Windows Quickstart
 <img src="nbs/images/alphapept_screen.png" width="480," align="center">

 1. Download the latest installer [here](https://github.com/MannLabs/alphapept/releases/latest), install and click the shortcut on the desktop.
 A browser window with the AlphaPept interface should open.
 In case Windows Firewall asks for network access for AlphaPept, please allow.
 2. In the `New Experiment` select a folder with raw files and FASTA files.
 3. Specify additional settings such as modifications with `Settings`.
 4. Click `Start` and run the analysis.

 See also below for more detailed instructions.